icnrg/draft-irtf-icnrg-terminology/terms.md

 <!-- Four different flavors of "matching" are used in an ICN network, as described below. -->
 <!-- BW: these flavors still need to be described.
 The exact match, longest prefix match or all match? -->

+**Interest match in FIB (longest prefix match)**:

+> A process of finding a FIB entry with the longest Name (in terms of Name components) that is a prefix of the specified Name.

+**Interest match in PIT (exact match)**:

+> A process of finding a PIT entry that stores the same Name as specified in the Interest (including Interest restrictions, if any).

+**Data match in PIT (all match)**:

+> A process of finding (a set of) PIT entries that can be satisfied with the specified Data packet.

+**Interest match in CS (any match)**:

+> A process of finding an entry in router’s Content Store that can satisfy the specified Interest.

 **Pending Interest Table (PIT)**: